BioGenies/CancerGram-analysis/README.md

 Data used for the publication results:

-* **mito_ACPs.fasta** - sequences of 11 mitochondrial ACPs not included in the training datasets and used to evaluate CancerGram performance.
+* **mito_ACPs.fasta** - sequences of 12 mitochondrial ACPs not included in the training datasets and used to evaluate CancerGram performance.
-* **mitochondrial_ACPs_table.csv** - table containing names and sequences of 11 mitochondrial ACPs mentioned above with their sources.
+* **mitochondrial_ACPs_table.csv** - table containing names and sequences of 12 mitochondrial ACPs mentioned above with their sources.

-Data used in the exploratory analysis:

 * **DRAMP_Anticancer_amps.csv** - data on anticancer AMPs downloaded from the [DRAMP database](http://dramp.cpu-bioinfor.org/).
 * **DRAMP_Antitumor_amps.csv*** - data on antitumor AMPs downloaded from the [DRAMP database](http://dramp.cpu-bioinfor.org/).
 * **all_ACPs.fasta** - sequences of ACPs combined from different sources (DRAMP, APD, and CancerPPD databases).
-* **apd_df.csv** - data downloaded from the APD database.
+* **apd_df.csv** - data downloaded from the [APD3 database](http://aps.unmc.edu/AP/main.php).
 * **cancerppd_l_natural.txt** - sequences of anticancer peptides downloaded from the [CancerPPD database](http://crdd.osdd.net/raghava/cancerppd/downseq.php).
 * **dbamp_df.csv** - data downloaded from the [dbAMP database](http://140.138.77.240/~dbamp/).
+* **mACPpred_negative.fasta** - negative dataset used for mACPpred training, acquired from http://thegleelab.org/mACPpred/ACPData.html on 26.10.2020
+* **mACPpred_positive.fasta** - positive dataset used for mACPpred training, acquired from http://thegleelab.org/mACPpred/ACPData.html on 26.10.2020
+* **pos_test_main_without_mACPpred.fasta** - ACP validation dataset after removal of peptides used for mACPpred training

+Data used in the exploratory analysis:

 * **pos_test_alternate.txt** - ACP sequences from the alternative validation dataset, acquired from [Agrawal et al.](https://doi.org/10.1093/bib/bbaa153)
 * **pos_train_alternate.txt** - ACP sequences from the alternative training dataset, acquired from [Agrawal et al.](https://doi.org/10.1093/bib/bbaa153)